 Applying Clinical Practice Guidelines to Prescribing Opioids for Acute Pain: A Workshop

 The National Academies of Sciences, Engineering, and Medicine Committee on Evidence-based Clinical Practice Guidelines for Prescribing Opioids for Acute Pain will be hosting two public workshops as part of its information gathering activities.
-The first public workshop will be held on Monday, February 4, 2019, from 9:00 AM to 5:00 PM ET, at the Keck Center in Washington, DC.
+The first public workshop was held on Monday, February 4, 2019, from 9:00 AM to 5:00 PM ET, at the Keck Center in Washington, DC.

 •Identifying and prioritizing surgical procedures and medical conditions associated with acute pain for which opioid analgesics are prescribed and considered clinically necessary (i.e., develop a list not to exceed 50 of surgical procedures and medical conditions) where evidenced-based clinical practice guidelines would help inform prescribing practices.